scds/intro-jekyll/lessons/lesson3a.md

 ---
 layout: default
-title: Lesson 3a - Sub-lesson Name
+title: Lesson 3a - YAML
 nav_order: 1

 # Notice the two lines below.
 Since this is a sub-lesson of a lesson (Lesson 3a), it's parent is lesson 3 and it's grandparent is Lessons.
 Make sure to include this if you decide to have sub-lessons.